AdaCore/learn/intro_to_ada.rst

 a big push from the academic community in the typing domain, many practical languages with strong type systems emerging, etc.

+.. gusthoff: "seriously typed"?
+Seriously?! ;-)

 However, due to the requirements it arised from, and the philosophy that we stated above, Ada was kind of a hipster language, in that it was strongly typed before it was cool.

+.. gusthoff: I thought we've agreed that Ada is uncool! ;-) Now seriously, I'd rather remove the whole paragraph above, since it is out of scope for an "intro to Ada."

 What is a type?
 ---------------